Logo of German-New Zealand Chamber of Commerce Inc.

 2. The Supreme Award - speech by Elizabeth Dunn.jpeg

-At the Air New Zealand Cook Islands Tourism Awards on 27 September 2025, our project “Cook Islands – Green Future: Decentralized Solar and Hydrogen Solutions for Rarotonga, Cook Islands” received the CITC Environment Award.
+At the Air New Zealand Cook Islands Tourism Awards on 27 September 2025, the GNZCC project “Cook Islands – Green Future: Decentralised Solar and Hydrogen Solutions for Rarotonga (Cook Islands)” received the CITC Environment Award.

-Our project partner, Motu Beachfront Art Villas, also celebrated three further accolades: the Supreme Award, Business Excellence Under $2M, and the Cook Islands News Business Sustainability Award.
+The project partner Motu Beachfront Art Villas was also recognised with three further awards: Supreme Award, Business Excellence Under $2M, and Cook Islands News Business Sustainability Award.

-• The project is funded by the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUKN) under the Export Initiative Environmental Protection (EXI).
+• Funded by the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUKN) as part of the Export Initiative Environmental Protection (EXI).

 In categories: